minvws/nl-covid19-data-dashboard/docs/page-parts.md

 all documents that refer to a specific page identifier it is possible to query all of the different page parts in one statement.

-Currently there are these types of page parts:
+Currently there are the following types of page parts:

 ### Articles